microsoft/Olive/docs/source/tutorials/configure_systems.rst

 -------------------------
 For each **host** or **tartet**, it will represent list of accelerators that are supported by the system.
 Each accelerator is represented by a dictionary with the following attributes:

 * :code:`device`: The device type of the accelerator.
-It could be "cpu", "gpu", "npu", etc. Please refer to the API documentation for the full list of supported devices.
+It could be "cpu", "gpu", "npu", etc. Please refer to :ref:`device` for the full list of supported devices.
 * :code:`execution_providers`: The execution provider list that are supported by the accelerator.
 For e.g. ["CUDAExecutionProvider", "CPUExecutionProvider"].

 The **host** only use the device attribute to run the passes.
 Instead, the **target** uses both device and execution_providers attributes to run passes or evaluate models.